Drain Cleaning Tips »

 If you suspect that your drain could have tree roots or another solid object clogging the line, and you believe that the drain is in good physical condition, the best solution is usually to use a large drum auger (also called an electric sewer snake or rooter) with a root cutting blade to clear the line, or to hire a licensed plumber to do the job.

-Note: a Clog Hog sewer jetter can't cut or flush out tree roots, and is not recommended for drains that could be clogged with roots.
+Important: a Clog Hog sewer jetter is not recommended because it can't cut or flush out roots, and could get stuck in a preexisting crack made by the roots.